urbit/docs/using/filesystem.md

 +++
 Urbit has its own revision-controlled filesystem, Clay.
 Clay is a typed, global, referentially transparent namespace.
-An easy way to think about it is like typed `git` with continuous sync.
+An easy way to think about it is like typed `git`.

 The most common way to use Clay is to mount a Clay node in a Unix directory.
-The Urbit process will watch this directory and automatically record edits as changes, Dropbox style.
 The mounted directory is always at the root of your pier directory.

 ## Quickstart